ChocZeChoc/Recipe/pages/Recipe.md

 			- Put 2 Tbsp of cooking oil in the pan, turn the heat to medium-high, when the pan gets hot, put in the chopped chilies and garlic.
 Stir fry until golden (Do not burn)
 			- Put in the meats (Bacon and/or sliced meat) let it cooked, for the bacon just cook it enough for color (not too crispy).
 			- Add in the eggs, then break up the yolk and cover the meat.
 Keep stirring until all the egg is cooked
 			- Add in the chilled rice, break it up in to individual grains.
-Add in the sauces (soy sauce, oyster sauce)
+Add in the sauces (soy sauce, oyster sauce etc.) Stir until everything is properly mixed.
+If the rice looks dry add in some more oil (the rice should be a little reflective).
+			- Add in the garnish &
 - [[Dessert]]